 Urinary Tract Blockage

-Rewind back a bit, what are components of Urinary tract?
+Rewind a bit, what are the components of the Urinary tract?

-- Benign prostate hyperplasia (most common in men with age group of 50-60 years)
+- Benign prostate hyperplasia (most common in men in the age group of 50-60 years)

-- Nephrolithissis or renal stones or kidney stones
+- Nephrolithiasis or renal stones or kidney stones

 - Urethral Stricture (narrowing)